zokahn/r630-iscsi-switchbot/docs/TRUENAS_AUTHENTICATION.md

    - Verify the API key is correct and not expired
    - Ensure the API key has the necessary permissions

-2. **SSH access issues**:
+2. **Connection issues**:
-   - Check SSH service is running on TrueNAS (`systemctl status ssh`)
-   - Verify your SSH key is correctly added to authorized_keys
+   - Verify TrueNAS is running and accessible
-   - Check file permissions on TrueNAS for SSH files
-   - Ensure SSH is allowed through any firewalls
+   - Check the port configuration
+   - Ensure there are no network blocks or firewall issues

 3. **Permission denied errors**:
    - Verify you're using an account with administrative privileges